CASE: An Agentic AI Framework for Enhancing Scam Intelligence in Digital Payments: discussion

 \subsection{Limitations}

-To provide a transparent and balanced perspective, we acknowledge several limitations of our current work, which also present opportunities for future research.

-The CASE framework was implemented and evaluated for English-only conversations.
-We note, however, that the underlying Gemini model has multilingual capabilities, including support for some Indic languages.
-While not pursued in this initial implementation, future work could explore leveraging this capability through careful prompt design to support a wider user base.
-Furthermore, the system's behavior is governed by sophisticated prompt engineering.
-While this approach offers great flexibility for rapid development, it may be less robust than a fully fine-tuned model for handling highly specific conversational nuances, which would require a much larger curated dataset.
+We acknowledge several limitations which present opportunities for future research.
+Firstly, the framework was evaluated for English-only conversations; while the underlying Gemini model has multilingual capabilities \cite{b1}, leveraging this for other languages might require careful prompt design and further testing.
+Secondly, the system's behavior is governed by sophisticated prompt engineering, which, while flexible, may be less robust than a fully fine-tuned model for handling specific conversational nuances.
 Finally, our evaluation framework is strategically dependent on human reviews.
-While a hybrid auto-rater system is used for scaling, relying solely on automated evaluation poses a significant risk of failing to detect degradations in the auto-rater performance over time.
-Therefore, maintaining a small cohort of trained human evaluators for continuous validation and calibration is an essential, long-term component of our methodology to ensure the system's quality and safety in its steady state.
+While a hybrid auto-rater system is used for scaling, maintaining a cohort of trained human evaluators for continuous validation is an essential, long-term component to mitigate the risk of auto-rater performance degradation.